NASA-IMPACT/SuryaBench/README.md

 **SuryaBench** is a standardized test benchmark for evaluating the performance of foundational AI models in Heliophysics and Space Weather Science across various tasks.

-The complete dataset along with input files and application-specific instances is available through the Hugging Face platform at [nasa-impact/SuryaBench](https://huggingface.co/datasets/nasa-impact/SuryaBench).
+The complete dataset along with input files and application-specific instances is available through the Hugging Face platform at [nasa-impact/SuryaBench]((https://huggingface.co/collections/nasa-impact/suryabench-68265ce306fc2470c121af7b)).

-## Dataset Details
+## Application Dataset Details

 SuryaBench contains application datasets related to six key tasks that are structured as prediction, segmentation, or reconstruction.
 These tasks are related to various aspects of solar and heliospheric events ecosystem and are listed below:
 1. **[Active Region Segmentation](ar_segmentation/)**